LyXoR51/CICD_estimmo/README.md

 # CICD - Estimmo

-This repository contains the CI/CD pipeline and core code for **Estimmo**, an application designed for real estate estimation.
+This repository contains the CI/CD pipeline and core code for **Estimmo**, an application designed for real estate estimation

 ## Contents